codingcatgirl/lucidgloves-fae-mod/README.md

   [JLCPCB](https://jlcpcb.com/) including most of the assembly.
 * A modified sensor module that prints without supports and fits the new PCBs.
 It can also be used without the new PCBs.
 * A two-material version of the RigidMount, that allows you to print part of it with flexible filament (TPU) so it flexes more nicely where it needs to.
-It can also be printed with e non-multi-material printer.
+It can be used without the other parts of this mod.
+It can also be printed using a non-multi-material printer.

 ## Cost